How classic car-friendly is your state?

 Traffic Poor 25

 In almost every instance, Georgia rocks as far as classic vehicle ownership goes.
-The state doesn’t appear to have an annual safety inspection, nor does it have emissions requirements for A) vehicles older than 1996 or B) for any vehicles registered outside the Atlanta Metro area.
+Georgia doesn’t appear to have an annual safety inspection, nor does it have emissions requirements (A) for vehicles older than 1996 or (B) for any vehicles registered outside the Atlanta Metro area.

-That 7-percent sales tax is applied at registration and is calculated by the state, not your bill of sale, which isn’t great, depending on which wildly inaccurate source the state bases its value on.
+That seven percent sales tax is applied at registration and is calculated by the state, not your bill of sale, which isn’t great, depending on which wildly inaccurate source the state bases its value on.

-On the plus side, Georgia gets only about 2.9 inches of snow every year, so you’re safe never having to store your car for the winter.
-And outside of Atlanta Metro, the roads in the region are spectacular.
+On the plus side, Georgia gets about 2.9 inches of snow every year, so you’re safe never really storing the car for the winter, and outside of Atlanta Metro, the roads in the region are spectacular.

 21. West Virginia